sanifhimani/monday_ruby/docs/resources/activity-log/activity_logs.md

 ```
 {% endcode %}

-By default, this will return the activity logs' ID, event and data fields.
+This will return the activity logs' ID, event and data fields by default.

 The response body from the above query would be as follows: